RNIB-MediaAndCulture/MetaVerse_Accessibility/Use_cases.md

 #### Relevant mechanics
 Chat, mute, present, show reaction, Spectate

-### Purchase
+### Pay
-Pay for goods or services.
+Perform a financial transaction.
 This will need to cover the exchange of funds and secure record of the transaction.
 Some use cases will also require a proof or purchase mechanism for pre-orders, purchased services etc.
 #### Relevant mechanics
-Authenticate, Pay, Receive receipt, Proof-of-purchase
+Authenticate, Invoice, Pay, Receive receipt, Request quote, Proof-of-purchase, Quote

 ### Schedule
 Manage time allocations for a service or virtual object or timed events.